NoahBres/LearnRoadRunner/docs/trackwidth-tuning.md

 :::

 ::: tip
-A long clarification because this can get slightly confusion.
+This is a fairly verbose clarification of the term track width as its use different contexts can be confusing.

-Just to clarify, there are two types of track width that you may see.
-Track width is the center-to-center distance from two parallel wheels.
+Track width is simply the center-to-center distance from two parallel wheels.
+However, there are two types of track width that you may see.

 The track width in your `DriveConstants.java` refers to the track width of the drive train.
-The track used in any context involving odometry is the center-to-center distance of the two parallel wheels.
+However in the context of dead wheel odometry, track width is the center-to-center distance of the two parallel wheels.
 This only applies to three-wheel odometry.
 The track width for three-wheel odometry refers to the same thing as `lateralDistance`.
-Thus, any references to track width on this page will refer to the drive train track width.
+We are not touching the localizer at the moment, thus any references to track width on this page will refer to the drive train track width (located in `DriveConstants.java`).

 The track width for the **drive train** is used for the forward kinematics for feedforward following.